avb-academy/avb_academy/content/02_user-guides/network-adapters.en.md

 ## Linux systems

-These Intel chipsets are known to support IEEE 1588 and 802.1Q features, which are prerequisites for AVB functionality.
-Use with a real-time kernel is recommended for best results.
+These Intel chipsets are known to support IEEE 802.1AS (gPTP) and 802.1Qav features, which are prerequisites for AVB functionality.
+Often, marketing refers to the gPTP support as IEEE 1588 support but pure IEEE 1588 support does not guarantee IEEE 802.1AS support.
+The use with a real-time kernel is recommended for best results.

 - [Intel i210](https://www.intel.de/content/www/de/de/products/details/ethernet/gigabit-controllers/i210-controllers.html)
 - [Intel i226](https://www.intel.de/content/www/de/de/products/details/ethernet/gigabit-controllers/i226-controllers/products.html)